 Comparing price per sqft YOY

-We like to calculate price per sqft as a normalized way to compare prices and measure changes within different segments of the market.
+Price per sqft is a more normalized way to compare prices and measure changes within different segments of the market.
 Examining sales below and above $1M by price per sqft shows two different SF markets:

 - Prices jumped 20.1% in the last year for SF homes under $1M on a per sqft basis.